h0uter/old-portfolio/_posts/2020-10-25-ml-for-robotics-project.md

   #   url: "https://deepnote.com/project/452790e4-76c0-49f0-8fb0-80760653c8f0"
 ---

-The goal of this project was to employ machine learning for the purpose of picking up cutlery with a small robot.
-To this end a machine learning pipeline had to be built from the ground up.
+A small robot gripper had to detect and pickup cutlery.
+To this end we built a complete ML pipeline .

 The general ML cookbook looks something like this: